MuhamadOmr/graphql-prisma-mongo/readme.md

-# pushlog backend!
+# backend!

-pushlog based on:
+based on:

 - graphql
 - prisma
 - mongodb
 - jwt for authentication
 - joi for validation
+- docker

 # start